OpenGamma/OG-Platform/eclipse/README.md

  - Start Eclipse, ensuring that you have a brand new workspace
  - Note that the OpenGamma source code must NOT be located inside your Eclipse workspace

+4. Install the Eclipse preferences
+ - Go to "File -> Import"
+ - Select the "General -> Preferences" option
+ - In the popup, click the "Browse..." button
+ - Choose the file `OG-Platform/eclipse/install/OpenGamma-Eclipse-Preferences.epf`
+ - Click "Finish"

-4. Install the Eclipse plugins
+5. Install the Eclipse plugins
  - Go to "File -> Import"
  - Select the "Install -> Install Software Items from File" option
  - In the popup, click the "Browse..." button